Safeguarding in Shropshire

 Coaches working within an affiliated youth football club must complete their Criminal Records Check (CRC) with their club.
 This can be carried out via the Club Welfare Officer.

-The method for carrying this out is as follows:
+For Referee's, The method for carrying this out is as follows:

 Complete an online application via a link provided by the County FA - You can find the link in the Guidance Documents below.